arsonistgopher/junos-jet-demo-apps/management_op_cmd/README.md

 }
 ```

-For the OpenConfig gRPC JET APIs to be functional, you are required to install the "network-agent" package and the "openconfig" packages on Junos.
+For the gRPC JET APIs to be functional, you are required to install the "network-agent" package and the "openconfig" packages on Junos.

 Once these are installed, some basic configuration is required to enable clear-text gRPC.
 I do not recommend this for anything other than testing.
 Always use TLS for production systems and mutual TLS preferably.